 Participants are expected to be present for the duration of the workshop, which includes evening sessions.
 Our impact data show that participants’ leadership confidence and competence have significantly increased, and that most have used tools learned to plan and lead meetings with their teams and organizations, and in their communities.
 View a short introduction to this powerful and dynamic approach to leadership.

 Training via MSU Central Human Resources

 MSU Human Resource offers regular leadership training sessions which are listed on their Professional Development website.
-They have many excellent courses related to leadership, among other topics.
 Some of these courses are even free.
 To register and/or check pricing, log into EBS and go into "Courses for Employees at MSU."

 Other Leadership Development Opportunities

 Other excellent leadership development programs are available to MSU Extension employees.
 More information about each can be found at the websites below, or view an overview of all leadership opportunities to see a comparison and links to the nomination process.

 MSU Extension provides funding to a limited number of participants for leadership opportunities.
 You can nominate yourself or others for consideration for these awards.
 You also should speak with your supervisor about your interest in these programs, and how they fit into your career plan.
 Nominees are evaluated by supervisors and then a selection is made for funding.